Lena Dunham’s Topless Picture Applauded By Fans

 “My body is mostly healed and every day I find a new bruise on my heart, but today I offer myself gratitude…” read the caption.
 “My friend Paul named my uterus Judy… Today I give thanks for Judy, for her graceful exit and for this body, which is stronger than I’ve ever given it credit for…”

 Lena made the decision to undergo surgery after being in immense pain due to endometriosis.
-The actress revealed to Vogue in February 2018 that she had retrograde bleeding and her uterine lining was misshappend.
+The actress revealed to Vogue in February 2018 that she had retrograde bleeding and her uterine lining was misshapen.

 To see more of Lena’s empowering posts, be sure to check out her Instagram account.